osedok/rpi-tracker/README.md

 PASS - password for the ptunnel password

 USR - username to be used with ssh

+KCHK - (yes || no ) if yes you will manually have to import the ssh key fingerprint.
+If no importation is automatic.

 PORT - the configured port for ssh, the default is 22